 How To Check If Lawn Mower Spark Plug Is Firing

-1. How To Check If Lawn Mower Spark Plug Is Firing With A Spark Plug Tester
+Step1: Check if Spark Plug is Firing With A Spark Plug Tester

 - Turn the engine off and make sure to disengage all the electric supplies.